geopython/eodm/docs/cli.md

 #### `eodm load stac-api collections`

-Load multiple collections to a stac API
+Load multiple collections to a stac API.
+Collections can be piped from STDIN or a file with Collection jsons on each line

 **Usage**: